Hettie Jones: Career

-In 1999, Jones won the Poetry Society of America’s Norma Farber First Book Award for her first volume of poetry titled Drive (1998, Hanging Loose Press).
-According to Booklist, the publication of Drive is what established Jones as a “potent and fearless poet.”
-Jones also published two additional volumes of poetry titled All Told (2003) and Doing 70 (2007), both of which are available in print from Hanging Loose Press.
-Jones’ poetry focuses on topics related to everyday life, “whether presenting New York scenes with delightfully quirky insight, offering biting but brief political commentary, or lightly cloaking compact observations on the state of the world in simple words with sharp wit” (Booklist).
-Her poems are written in a self-narrative style that often display hope and positivity.
-She also explores themes of transportation and transformation that result in reflection and internal meditation.
-These themes are especially specific to the poems found in Drive and Doing 70.

-Jones is a longtime editor and has taught poetry, fiction, and memoir at many universities, including Penn State University, NYU, the 92nd Street Y, University of Wyoming, and Parsons School of Design.
-Jones is a former chair of the PEN Prison Writing Committee, and from 1989 to 2002 she ran a writing workshop at the New York State Correctional Facility for Women at Bedford Hills, which included inmate Judy Clark as a student.
-This workshop hailed as inspiration for Jones’ nationally distributed collection, Aliens At The Border.
+Jones was a longtime editor and taught poetry, fiction, and memoir at many universities, including Penn State University, NYU, the 92nd Street Y, University of Wyoming, and Parsons School of Design.
+Jones was a former chair of the PEN Prison Writing Committee, and from 1989 to 2002 she ran a writing workshop at the Bedford Hills Correctional Facility for Women.
+This workshop hailed as an inspiration for Jones’ nationally distributed collection, Aliens At The Border.
 Jones also co-authored a memoir for Rita Marley, widow of Bob Marley.

-More recently, Jones has received grants to begin a writing program on Manhattan's Lower East Side at the Lower East Side Girls Club Center for Community.
+More recently, Jones received grants to begin a writing program on Manhattan's Lower East Side at the Lower East Side Girls Club Center for Community.
 Her book, Love, H, a selection from 40 years of correspondence with the sculptor Helene Dorn, was published by Duke University Press in October 2016.

 Personal life

-Jones has two daughters from her marriage to LeRoi Jones: Kellie Jones (born 1959) and Lisa Jones Brown (born 1961).
+Jones has two daughters from her marriage to Amiri Baraka: Kellie Jones (born 1959) and Lisa Jones Brown (born 1961).
 They are educators and writers.

-Jones still resides in the same East Village apartment at 27 Cooper Square that she and LeRoi moved into in 1962.
+Jones resided in the same East Village apartment at 27 Cooper Square that she and LeRoi moved into in 1962.
 She successfully spearheaded a campaign in 2005 to save her apartment building when it was to be demolished to build a hotel.

-She continues to teach and write.
+Jones continued to teach and write.
+She died in Philadelphia on August 13, 2024, at the age of 90.